 - Mayday bar – cool bar in the center close to the Duomo where you can find craft cocktails like pear, ginger & vodka.
 It’s one of my favorites and they are very consistent. address: Via Dante Alighieri 16, 50122 Firenze.
 Tel: 055 2381290 website.
 Average price around 8€.

 - Il Gesto is a fun bar in the San Frediano district that has revolutionized the way people order food, namely you just write your order on a chalkboard and call it a day.
-But what’s also cool about this place is that it makes a great cocktail bar, with decent drinks, wines and beer that won’t break the banks.
+But what’s also cool about this place is that it makes a decent cocktail bar, with decent drinks, wines and beer that won’t break the banks.
 Nibbles are extraordinarily cheap as well (mind the portions – their mini!). address: Borgo S. Frediano, 27/red

 - Lo Sverso is also in the San Lorenzo neighborhood and is a hit in the craft cocktail scene locally in San Lorenzo.
 Small interior but a cool one, and they have tables outside.
 They make a great moscow mule (when they serve you the home-brewed ginger beer which tends to run out on popular nights). address: Via Panicale, 7/9r

 - Il Locale is a fancy new spot near Florence’s piazza santa croce area.
 The drinks are very pricey here (think 20€) but they are damn good and have a mezcal/peperoncino concoction that makes my heart sing.
 Drinks come with a fancy pants aperitif platter.
 The plus about visiting here is that the 15th century location is a historian’s dream, and the new renovations let you in a Midieval/Renaissance/Modern compilation that is pretty unique, don’t be shy about asking for a tour They also know how to mix a fantastic mexcal tequila dream.
 Trust me, I know.
 Via delle Seggiole, 6